brainbrix/puzzles-brainteasers-list/README.md

 * https://github.com/sharkdp/cube-composer Compose a series of transformations to reach a given result of cubes.
 * https://github.com/tobspr/shapez.io shapez.io is an open source base building game inspired by factorio!
 Available on web & steam
 * https://brainsporthero.com/mix/list Multiple brain games to play online as PWA
 * https://puzzles.brainsporthero.com Easy acces just start to train your brain with an endless list of exercises.
-German version: https://densport.hirnsport.de

 ## Sudoku